savonet/book/workflow.md

 #### Skipping blank

-For instance, it might happen that some music file is badly encoded and features a long period of blank at the end.
+Itt might happen that some music file is badly encoded and features a long period of blank at the end.
 In this case we want to skip the end of the song, and this is precisely the role of the `blank.skip` function: